 Location: Skytrain Stop: Silom Line – Chong Nonsi

-Sofitel So Bangkok is a luxury hotel located in the midst of Bangkok’s financial district right along Silom Road about a 5 minute walk to Chong Nonsi, the closest Skytrain stop (188 Silom Road).
+SO/Sofitel Bangkok is a luxury hotel located in the midst of Bangkok’s financial district right along Silom Road about a 5 minute walk to Chong Nonsi, the closest Skytrain stop (188 Silom Road).
 Nice rooms, an outdoor swimming pool, a spa, and 4 excellent restaurants make this an oasis of a hotel.
 Great with business travelers too.
 454 rooms.
 There is plenty of free parking both indoors and outdoors.
 Good discounts are usually given for advance reservations of 2 weeks or more.
-For more information please visit their website: www.sofitel.com/gb/hotel-6835-sofitel-so-bangkok/index.shtml

 Location: Skytrain Stop: Silom Line – Chong Nonsi